ny83427/tankwar/Readme.md

 ![](assets/images/demo.jpg)

 You are required to implement a simple Tank War game using OOP concepts in Java programming language.
-Below are the specifications:
+Sounds exciting, right?

 ### Development Environment
 It's recommended to use IDEA community edition as IDE.
 Using JDK8 to compile your code.
 You may fork this repository to your own and start your own solution.
+Since `Tools.java` uses javafx media to play audio file, if you are using JDK11 you need to add those jar files manually.

 ### Player Tank & Keyboard Control
 * There should be one and only one tank controlled by player using keyboard.
 You can use Up, Down, Left, Right to move the tank in eight directions, which means, you should include LeftUp, UpRight, RightDown, DownLeft also.
 Image files of the tank in eight directions will be provided under directory `assets\images\tank${direction}.gif`
-* When you press CTRL, your tank would fire and images of missile in eight directions are also provided, `assets\images\missile${direction}.gif`, direction of the missile should be same as that of Tank.
-Sound effect can be simulated using audio files `assets\audios\shoot.wav`
+* When you press CTRL, your tank would fire a missile.
+Images of missile in eight directions are also provided as `assets\images\missile${direction}.gif`, direction of the missile should be same as that of Tank.
+Sound effect can be simulated using audio file `assets\audios\shoot.wav`
 * When you press A, you tank would trigger a SUPER-FIRE: fire to 8 directions at the same time!
 Sound effect can be simulated using either `assets\audios\supershoot.aiff` or `assets\audios\supershoot.wav` randomly
 * Player tank has a initial maximum HP of 100.
 Please draw a blood bar with tank in the upper